jkingportfolio/CI_PP5_Tick_It_drf_api/README.md

 - The Pack model contains the following fields: owner, created_on, title, pack_description, updated_on and tasks
 - ForeignKey relation between to owner and User id field
-- ForeignKey relation between the tasks and Task id field
+- ManyToMany relation between the tasks and Task id field

+#### Contact Model

+- The Contact model contains the following fields: reason, name, email, message and message date

 ##### Back to [top](#table-of-contents)